 Visitors will have discovered Saundersfoot's coastal heritage in the Coal Office and Coastal Schooner and now step back into the present day to focus on our current climate and what causes those everyday events which we take for granted.
 What are tides?
 Why do we have storms?
 Why is the sky blue?
 Visitors will be be able to explore these topics in a hands-on learning environment, experiencing a storm at sea, and learning more about our world, and the effects of climate and coastal erosion on our lives.

 On the 2nd floor of the Marine Centre of Excellence, Saundersfoot Harbour.
 An elevator is available to the left of the stairs.

-The Storm Centre is planned for completion by Autumn 2021.
+The Storm Centre is planned for completion in early 2022.

 Got a question?

 Our friendly team at Saundersfoot Harbour will get back to as soon as possible with any queries you have about the new development or regarding the harbour facilities.